 WHOOP 4.0 includes an updated Sleep Coach with haptic alerts that wake you using gentle vibrations on your wrist for a more pleasant experience than a blaring alarm.

 The Sleep Coach gives you three options to help you plan your sleep so you can wake at the optimal time based on your sleep needs.
-Set the haptic alert for the exact time you need to get up, to wake you when you’ve reached your nightly sleep goal, or to wake you when you’re “in the green” and optimally recovered.
+You can set the haptic alert for the exact time you need to get up, when you’ve reached your nightly sleep goal, or to wake you when you’re “in the green” and optimally recovered.